 - Upgrading Elasticsearch to a newer version.

 - Incompatibility between Kibana and Amazon ES versions.

-- A single-node cluster is running with a heavy load and no dedicated master nodes.
-The dedicated master node could also be unreachable.
-For more information about how Amazon ES increases cluster stability, see Dedicated Master Nodes.
+- A single-node cluster is running with a heavy load and no dedicated leader nodes.
+The dedicated leader node could also be unreachable.
+For more information about how Amazon ES increases cluster stability, see Dedicated leader nodes.

 Use one or more of the following methods to resolve Kibana red status on an Amazon ES domain.

 Note: If the Elasticsearch cluster shows a circuit breaker exception, first increase the circuit breaker limit.
 If you don't have a circuit breaker exception, try the other methods before you increase the circuit breaker limit.

 If you're running complex queries (such as heavy aggregations), tune the queries for maximum performance.
 Sudden spikes in heap memory consumption can be caused by the field data or data structures that are used for aggregation queries.

 Review the following API calls to identify the cause of the spike, replacing es-endpoint with your Amazon ES domain endpoint:

 It's a best practice to allocate three dedicated leader nodes for each Amazon ES domain.
 For more information about improving cluster stability, see Get started with Amazon Elasticsearch Service: Use dedicated leader instances to improve cluster stability.

 To scale up your Amazon ES domain, increase the number of nodes or choose an Amazon EC2 instance type that holds more memory.
 For more information about scaling, see How can I scale up my Amazon Elasticsearch Service domain?